kalk-ak/omarchy-green-garden-theme/README.md

 # 🌳 Green Garden

-A serene and vibrant theme for Omarchy Hyprland.
-Inspired by the tranquility of nature, **Green Garden** brings a fresh, lush aesthetic to your desktop.
+A fresh and calming theme for Omarchy-Hyprland inspired by nature. **Green Garden** brings a vibrant yet soothing feel to your desktop.
+Let me know what you think—your feedback is welcome and appreciated!
+This theme was inspired by the default lock screen of Genome Fedora Linux.

 ![Green Garden Theme Screenshot](https://raw.githubusercontent.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME/main/images/green-garden-screenshot.jpg)